uoft-lgcu/lgcu.ca/health.md

 * [Ontario Virtual Care Clinic](https://www.seethedoctor.ca/en/) will let you talk to an on-call doctor (requires OHIP)

+* [Walk-in counselling services](https://utgsu.ca/health-and-dental/walk-in-counselling/) across Toronto can help you without an appointment or fees

+* [Good2Talk](https://good2talk.ca/) is a free, confidential 24-hour helpline for post-secondary students' mental health and well-being.
+t: 1-866-925-5454

+* [Talk4Healing](www.talk4healing.com) is a free, confidential 24-hour helpline for Indigenous women, by Indigenous women.
+14 Indigenous languages supported, as well as English and French.
+t: 1-855-554-HEAL (4325) (talk or text)

+#### GSU resources:

+* The GSU's [Grad Minds](http://www.gradminds.ca/) promotes mental health awareness among grad students at U of T. Check out their workshops and events, or consider volunteering.

+* If you need help with coverage, opt-outs, or enrollments, you can talk to [UTGSU](https://utgsu.ca/health-and-dental/) directly.
+UTGSU Health and Dental Insurance Office: 16 Bancroft Ave
+t: 1-866-358-4436   e: health@utgsu.ca

 #### Studentcare Networks:

 Green Shield has agreements with healthcare providers in the city (and around the country) that will lower the cost of some services for plan members.
 You can find a complete list of in-network providers [here](https://www.studentcare.ca/RTEContent/Document/EN/Network_Listings/ON_3_Studentcare.pdf), or check details of the discounts and providers for each network on the [studentcare website](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_Home) (on the right-hand side, under "Studentcare Networks". **You do not have to use an in-network provider to get reimbursed**; your coverage applies equally to all qualified providers, being "in the network" just means a provider will offer discounts on some services to plan members.